Wine can provide health benefits, like reducing your risk for cardiovascular disease, promoting gut health and increasing your longevity.

 - Helping to prevent diabetes, because the antioxidant properties in wine can reduce insulin resistance.

-In addition, the antioxidants present in wine can also be found in high quantities in other foods, such as grapes and red grape juice, cocoa and berries, all which can offer the same health benefits.
+It is also important to note that the antioxidant compounds present in wine are also found in high quantities in many foods, such as grapes, purple grape juice, cocoa and berries.

 Nutritional information